DataPlaneBroker/DataPlaneBroker-Hugo/content/Docs/installation.md

 ### Installing Usmux

-For the server only, install [Usmux](http://www.lancaster.ac.uk/~simpsons/software/pkg-usmux), which allows a Java process to receive connections over a Unix-domain socket, and fork into the background.
+**[Server]** Install [Usmux](http://www.lancaster.ac.uk/~simpsons/software/pkg-usmux), which allows a Java process to receive connections over a Unix-domain socket, and fork into the background.
 The DPB server process makes itself available over such a socket.

 ```
 cd ~/works